 The outdoor results presented below were captured with a Canon 5D Mark III and EF 24-70mm L II Lens set to 70mm, f/8 and mounted on a Gitzo GT3542LS Tripod.
-Only the Singh-Ray image was brightness-reduced in the top row – by only 1/6 stop.
-The third-brightest gray scale block was used to color correct the second-row images and to brightness adjust to a 202,202,202 RGB value.
-The brightness adjustments were: B+W: +.67, Heliopan: +.38, Hoya: 0.0, Singh-Ray: -.31, Tiffen: +1.17.
+Only the Singh-Ray image was brightness-reduced (by 1/6 stop) in the top row of both pairs of results.
+The Breakthrough Photography X3, tested at a later date, was brightness increased by 1/3 stop in the first set of results of its test.
+The third-brightest gray scale block was used to color correct the second set of images and to brightness adjust to a 202,202,202 RGB value.
+The brightness adjustments were: B+W: +.67, Heliopan: +.38, Hoya: 0.0, Singh-Ray: -.31, Tiffen: +1.17, Breakthrough +.2.
 These center-of-the-frame images are modestly cropped and then reduced.

 The Tiffen filter is looking significantly better in the outdoor test, but in the equalized image, it still shows very low contrast.
 Notice how much brighter the Tiffen black square is than the control image's black square?

-From a color perspective, the Hoya is looking amazing.
-The Singh-Ray filter is agan only slightly behind the Hoya in its neutral color rendition.
+From a color perspective, the Hoya is looking amazing and the Singh-Ray filter is again only slightly behind the Hoya in its neutral color rendition.
 The later-tested Breakthrough X3 is looking great in the second set of tests.

 The Heliopan and B+W filters once again perform very similarly to each other, showing strong red color casting before correction and very good image quality after correction with reds remaining bright and blues remaining dark.